brandtdamman/slack-json-parser/README.md

 ### Installation

-The program can be compiled/installed by building the C program file `main.c` to `slackjp`.
+The program can be compiled/installed by building the C program file `src/main.c` to `slackjp`.

 ### Running